Kunshan: Economy

 The composition of local GDP have changed drastically since 1978.
 In 1978, the primary sector, the secondary sector and the tertiary sector accounted for 51.4%, 28.9% and 19.7% of Kunshan's GDP, respectively.
 However, in 2015, the primary sector only accounted for 0.9% of Kunshan's GDP, while the secondary sector accounted for 55.1% and the tertiary sector accounted for 44.0%.
 Kunshan is also home to over 1,000 hi-tech companies that have helped shape the city's four economic pillars—optoelectronics, semiconductors, intelligent manufacturing, and RNAi and biomedicine.

 The total GDP of Kunshan was 316 billion RMB, the highest of any Chinese county-level city in 2016.

-Kunshan is also home to many Taiwanese who have invested over the decades since China's opening up to the world in the late 70s.
+Kunshan is also home to many Taiwanese who have invested over the decades since the reform and opening up in the late 70s.
 Kunshan is also known as "Little Taiwan" because of the large Taiwanese community there.
 In 2020, there were more than 100,000 Taiwanese people in Kunshan.

 The Chinese subsidiary of American Megatrends, American Megatrends Information Technology (Kunshan) Co., Ltd. (安迈信息科技（昆山）有限公司), has its headquarters in Kunshan.